The awards mean something here.

 Qualifications lead somewhere.

 Element winners and High In Trial qualifiers advance to the annual championships.
-Prelim has two championship events each year -- one in August for those who qualify before the end of July, one in January for all others.
-Novice and Intermediate championships are held in January.
+Prelim has two championship events each year — one in August for those who qualify before the end of July, one in February for all others.
+Novice, Intermediate, and Advanced championships are held in February.

 Every title earned.
 Every qualification recorded.
 All of it lives in DDT Pro.